tfausak/tfausak.github.io/_posts/2015-04-09-write-more-understandable-haskell-with-flow.md

 Now that I know about the `.` operator,
 I would write this function differently.
-Like the pointfree definition of `takes` above, this is the most idiomatic way to write this function.
+Like the pointfree definition of `takes`, this is the most idiomatic way to write this function.

     euler8 n